codybadger/codybadger.github.io/cv/index.md

 #### Supervisor: *[Matt Rogge](https://www.linkedin.com/in/matthew-rogge-a3a4a655/), Reliability Lead*

-Loon, a [Google X](https://x.company/) graduate, has developed the most essential components of a cell tower and redesigned them to be light and durable enough to be carried by a balloon 20 km up, on the edge of space.
+Loon, a [Google X](https://x.company/) graduate, has developed the most essential components of a cell tower and redesigned them to be light and durable enough to be carried by a balloon at a 60,000 foot elevation, on the edge of space.
 I lead the hardware reliability test lab team.

 * Manage all hardware related reliability tests for the company.
 * Personally setup, maintain, monitor, and analyze between 5 and 15 tests at any given time.
 Our team will own 25 - 50 live tests.
+* Program environmental chamber, write/edit test scripts, build data visualization and alerting.
 * Keep entire test lab efficient and functional by owning tool/chamber maintenance and purchasing tools/supplies/equipment as needed.
 * Provide metrics and insights on test lab performance to upper management.
 * Ensure team's workload is properly distributed based on individual schedule and expertise.